-The United States is one of the Vaccine Alliance’s six original donor countries and contributes to Gavi through direct contributions.
+The United States of America is one of the Vaccine Alliance’s original six donor countries and contributes to Gavi through direct contributions.
 US global health assistance has emphasised ending preventable child deaths through high-impact, low-cost interventions.
 The provision of vaccines and immunisations through Gavi is an important component of these efforts.
 Moreover, the US continues to be a key partner to Gavi by coordinating programmatic objectives to ensure greater efficiency and impact on the ground.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.